yughghbkg/Group-50-fork/README.md

 When confidence < 0.4 → robot declares itself lost.
 Replanner generates a new path based on the new estimated position.
 Robot follows the new path to reach the goal.
+Belief Confidence Visualisation
+To evaluate the lost-state detection module, we implemented confidence logging inside lost_detector.py.
+At every control step, the system records: the current time-step index the robot’s localisation confidence value (0–1)
+These values are automatically saved to: controllers/main_controller/confidence_history.csv Generating the Confidence Plot
+A plotting script is included: plot_confidence.py
+Run: python3 plot_confidence.py
+This produces a graph showing how localisation confidence changes over time.
+This visualisation highlights:
+- stable movement (confidence near 1.0)
+- drift or inconsistent sensor readings (confidence decreases)
+- lost events (confidence < 0.4)
+- recovery after backoff + replanning (confidence rises again) The graph is included in the report as evidence of belief tracking and the robot’s diagnostic intelligence.

 This system integrates localisation, diagnostics, and planning — satisfying the module’s requirement for intelligent behaviour in a robot.